 How to get unstuck, take control and make business fun again:

 You’re not alone in this problem.
 Many small business owners feel frustrated, stuck and overwhelmed in business on a daily basis.

 However, the secret to building a beautiful business and life is to find your way around this state of overwhelm and take control of your business.

 The first step?
 Start thinking differently about your business, your priorities and your wellbeing.

-Fun is serious business (and the opposite of overwhelm in business):
+Fun is serious stuff (and the opposite of overwhelmed in business):

 It may seem strange to make Fun the key focus in your business’ development.
 We’re generally told that the function and purpose of business is to make money.
 Hence, we should make “maximising shareholder value” (making a profit and generating cash) our top priority.

 However, after many years doing this gig, I’ve come to believe that Fun is the opposite and the antidote to feeling overwhelmed in business and that we need to learn to think differently to the status quo if we want to build businesses that stand the test of time.